Tzeentch is the Chaos God of magic and manipulation, the Changer of Ways.

 The Pyrocaster and the Exalted Flamer have 4 attacks each, while the Flamer only 3.
 The Exalted Flamer does also 1 more damage (2/5) on a critical hit.
 The melee attack is the same across all 3 units: 2 attacks at strength 3 for 2/4 damage.

 With Toughness 3, the number of wounds can make the difference: 25 for a Pyrocaster, 15 for a Flamer and 30 for an Exalted Flamer.

-In synthesis the Flamers are a loose cannon, because the Quad is always there lurking when you get too close, and if you don’t get too close, they can hit with 4 (or 3) attacks and critical damage of 4.
+In synthesis the Flamers are a loose cannon, because the Quad is always there lurking when you get too close, and if you don’t get too close, they can hit with 4 (or 3) attacks and damage on critical hit of 4.

-The strength is quite low but can be improved for a Double using Locus of Sorcery bringing it to a potential 6 (for the first attack only).
+The strength is quite low but can be improved for a Double using Locus of Sorcery bringing it to a potential 6 (for one attack action only).